-If you are considering your own business or already running your own startup, you can rely on IT and Startup Lawyers to be your trusted advisor on all your Startup Law matters.
+If you are considering your own business or already running your own startup, you can rely on Startup Lawyers Brisbane to be your trusted advisor on all your Startup Law matters.
 Our principal lawyer has over 20 years’ experience providing professional services and half of that while running his own business.
 With qualifications across Law, Business Administration, Corporate Governance, Accounting, IT and Science you are assured you can always speak to a lawyer with a multidisciplinary perspective.

 We work with business owners and entrepreneurs through the startup and scale up phases of their journey.
 We can help you choose the right structure, prepare Legal Documents for Startups, provide advice on regulation and compliance, assist your business with secretariat duties and help you bring on new investors when the time is right.

 Startup Law issues we can help you resolve

 Every business and owner is unique.
 However, here are common questions everyone needs to ask themselves as they embark on a startup journey:

 Entrepreneurs often ponder over the best structure for their business.
 Government websites often lay out the options of sole trader, partnership, trust or company.
 However, often the best structure is a little more complex.